rust-lang/rfcs/text/0000-cargo-project-based-examples.md

 A simple line `!Cargo.lock` will be written in it so that the gitignore rule for `Cargo.lock` is not to be overridden by the `.gitignore` file in the root.
 As the `.gitignore` in subdirectories effects the directory it is in, the `.gitignore` in root project is not to be effected.

+You may create a custom `build.rs` file into the example project and add it into `Cargo.toml`.
+The rust compiler will execute this build script before building your example project.

 As for `Cargo.toml`, for your convenience, cargo automatically generate a dependency on your root project like: